CameronASHiggins/UniWebDev/readme.md

 You **must** include references (including links) to any external resources/videos/code examples that you have used here.

+I used https://css-tricks.com/css-link-hover-effects/ to learn how to create the link hover effects with gradient and edited it accordingly to fit the theme of Archery

 ## Things to do

 - Replace the content inside [index.html](index.html) with your own structured HTML.